jruels/docker-k8s-beyond/labs/istio/index.md

 * Creates a ServiceRoleBinding that assign the service-viewer role to all services in the istio-system and default namespaces.

-In the Cloud Shell enter the kube-admin directory
+In the Cloud Shell enter the labs directory
 ```
-cd ~/deloitte/kube-admin/labs
+cd ~/docker-k8s-beyond/labs
 ```

 Deploy test mtlstest Pod